petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 3. The option Report & Delete

 == Arbitrary section ==
+* Version 1.2
+ 	* Added security to protect against spammers directly posting to wp-comments-post.php.
+ 	* Some small improvemnts.
 * Version 1.1
 	* Abillity to report a spammer to Stop Forum Spam if you sign up on their website and get an API key (it's free).
 	* Added a link in the emails to add an IP to the local blacklist.